Making a big fold means laying down a hand of very high absolute hand strength.

 Relative hand strength is the measure of how good your holding is compared with your opponent’s range given the action (the full picture of what bets, raises, calls etc. people have made up until now); the nature of the opponent, and the board.
 Feel free to substitute in ‘population’ for ‘player’ when you lack the sufficient information to know which sort of player you are up against.

 The key here is to be fully honest about whether your hand still beats most of someone’s range or whether it has become little more than a bluff catcher.
-If it is mainly just bluffs that you are beating, then you need to consider how often this spot is likely to be bluffed.
+If you are mainly only beating bluffs, you need to consider how often this spot is likely to be bluffing.
 If the answer if ‘very rarely’ then you are getting closer to being able to pull off that hero fold.